 Requirements common to geodatabases and databases

-Enterprise or workgroup geodatabase-specific requirements
+Enterprise geodatabase-specific requirements

 - Group layers